 Part 1, Preliminary Morning Prayers.

-Then a meditation is read and the blessing for putting on the Tallis is said.
+A meditation is then read for putting on the Tallis .

 Part 2, Verses of Praise (PsooKay D'zeeRah).

-blessing), YeeshTahBahch (closing blessing to PsooKay D'zeeRah), Sheer
+YeeshTahBahch (closing blessing to PsooKay D'zeeRah), Sheer HahMahAhloht (Psalm 130).

 Part 3, Shacharit (ShahChah'reet).